 Here on the Oregon coast is a national center of marine research with NOAA, OSU/Hatfield Center, and Oregon Fish and Wildlife that have based their coastal and nearshore research efforts.

-Our 9th – 12th grade students at Career Tech Charter High School are partnering and collaborating with researchers at these institutions.
+Our 9th – 12th grade students at Career Tech Charter High School are partnering and collaborating with some of the researchers at these institutions.
 These scientists have become our teachers while we work side-by-side with them doing marine research, including:

 - Monitoring protected and endangered marine species and their habitats

-- Supporting fisheries stock assessments, effort surveys and habitat assessments
+- Supporting assessments of fisheries stocks and habitat assessments

 - Monitoring effects of climate change, coastal erosion and sea level rise

 - Monitoring sea grass and marsh health